Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 On December 17, 1920, the American and National Leagues agreed to let seventeen active spitball pitchers continue using the pitch for the remainder of their careers.
 The decision created a grandfather clause that allowed the wet pitch to linger in the game for another fourteen years, even though the Joint Rules Committee had formally banned it earlier that season.

-The original ban had taken effect in February 1920, part of a broader effort to clean up the baseball after the death of Ray Chapman, who was killed by a pitch he could not see because the ball was dark with tobacco spit and dirt.
+The original ban had taken effect in February 1920, part of a broader effort to clean up the baseball after the death of Ray Chapman, after a pitch he could not see struck and killed him because the ball was dark with tobacco spit and dirt.
 The new rules prohibited the use of saliva, resin, talcum powder, and any other foreign substance on the ball.
 They also required umpires to replace scuffed or discolored baseballs throughout the game, a practice that contributed directly to the explosion of offense in the 1920s.

 Three of the seventeen, Coveleski, Faber, and Grimes, were later elected to the Hall of Fame.
 Most of the others were out of the majors within a few years.